keboola/connection-docs/components/data-apps/oidc/microsoft-entra-id/index.md

 ## Step 4: Configure the OAuth Consent Screen
 Follow these steps to set up your data app's OAuth consent screen in the Azure portal.

-- Go to the Azure Portal and open your app.
+- Go to the Azure portal and open your app.
 - Enter the redirect URL. <br>Make sure to add `/_proxy/callback` to the end of your redirect URL.
 This is how Keboola will send the authentication response to your app.
 Format of the redirect URL is as follows:
 `https://<dataAppId>.hub.<keboolaConnectionHost>/_proxy/callback` (e.g., `https://630064.hub.europe-west3.gcp.keboola.com/_proxy/callback`).
 - Save the changes.